-The specific services, Legal, Audit and Investment Advice will be reviewed and potentially bid on the following schedule regardless of proposed contract amount.
-Legal services shall be reviewed and potentially bid every three (3) years; audit services will be reviewed and potentially bid every five (5) years, and investment advisor services will be reviewed and potentially bid every five (5) years.
+The specific services for Legal, Audit and Investment Advice will be reviewed and potentially bid on the following schedule regardless of proposed contract amount.
+Legal services, audit services, and investment services shall each be reviewed and potentially bid every five (5) years.